Monthly number of adults receiving services provided by adult services

 Detailed guidance can be found on the Welsh Government website.
 While local authorities have been provided with guidance to support the collection, due to the local variation in delivery, the data may not be fully comparable between local authorities.

 The data has been validated via the use of internal quality assurance processes and through engagement with the data providers to address data quality issues.
 Welsh Government interrogate each month’s data to explore for outliers, missing data or incongruent data items.
+Local authorities are then provided with the complied data for a week for accuracy checking prior to publication.

 Consent to publish this data was sought from the Directors of Social Services from all 22 local authorities in January 2026.